-Glenna Banda, Board Secretary-Treasurer
+Glenna Banda, Board Chair

 Hilary Blackett is the Manager of Quality and Programs for the Upper Grand Family Health Team.
 She has worked in the areas of community health and epidemiology and is experienced in strategic and project planning, community and stakeholder engagement, and qualitative and quantitative analysis.
 Hilary holds a Masters of Public Health, Community Health and Epidemiology.
+Hilary lives in Fergus.

 Heather Broddy is a retired Elementary School Principal with combined 30 years’ experience teaching, and working as a principal, in both rural and urban school settings in the Waterloo and Upper Grand District School Boards.
 Her skills include communication, instructional leadership, staff development, organizational development, child advocacy and building community supports.
 Heather holds an Honours BA in Early Childhood Education and Developmental Psychology from the University of Waterloo, and Bachelor and Master’s Degrees in Education from the University of Toronto.